102: "I Always Knew I Could Do It, I Just Didn't Think I Was Allowed" Rosemary Ketchum on Breaking Barriers

 About The Show

 What if we worked as hard to listen to someone else’s truth as we did to share our own?
 Each week author Dave Hollis brings radical candor straight to your headphones via breathtakingly real conversations with authors, activists, and anyone with a story to tell.
 The results are poignant, hysterical, and heartbreaking - sometimes all inside the same episode.
-Catch new content every Thursday and Friday.
+Catch new content every Thursday.